swoicik/swoicik.github.io/_pages/cyod.md

 <a class="gumroad-button" href="https://gum.co/CvEGu">Pre-Order</a>
 </p>

-<p><strong>I am writing a book on Educational Technology based around the CYOD (Choose Your Own Device) 1:1 Model.</strong> I am writing this book entirely in the public (a good idea or an insane one?).
+<p><strong>I am writing a book on Educational Technology based around the CYOD (Choose Your Own Device) 1:1 Model.</strong> This book is being written entirely in the public (a good idea or an insane one?).
 You can view the progress on <a href="https://github.com/swoicik/book-cyod">GitHub</a>.

 <h2 id="pre-order" style="text-align: center;">WHY PRE-ORDER</h2>